BodoBookhagen/PointCloud_to_GMT_maps/README.md

 # PointCloud_to_GMT_maps

-This document-in-manual-style roughly outlines the steps necessary to take a point cloud, classify it, and display it as a map with GMT.
+This document-in-manual-style roughly outlines the steps necessary to take a point cloud, classify it, and display it as a map with GMT: [PDF](docs/From_PC_to_GMT_Maps.pdf).
 Visualization with GMT includes 2.5D perspective views with points and meshes, but also 2D maps.
 Emphasis is put on open-source software (with the exception of LAStools that requires a license for full functionality).
 The following steps are described:

 1. Preprocess and classify point-cloud data
     * including preprocessing of SfM pointclouds that are usually noisier than lidar pointclouds